 The Board is strongly of the view that exemptions should be granted only in limited circumstances.
-If a significant number of exemptions are granted by the regulatory agencies, then the Board may reexamine the propriety of the exemption provision.
+If a significant number of exemptions are granted by the regulatory agencies, then the Board may reexamine the propriety of the exemption provision. that issuer.

-issued a revised interpretation of "entitled to vote" which states that a municipal finance professional is "entitled to vote" for an issuer official if the municipal finance professional's principal residence is in the locality in which the issuer official seeks election.
-In such instances, a municipal finance professional is able to make a de minimis contribution without resulting in a ban on municipal securities business.
-For example, if an issuer official is a governor running for re-election, anyone residing in that state may made a de minimis contribution to the official without causing a ban on municipal securities business with that issuer.
 In the example of an issuer official running for President, anyone in the country can contribute the de minimis amount to the official's Presidential campaign.
 The Securities and Exchange Commission approved this revision on February 16, 1996.
-See MSRB Reborts, Vol. 16, No. 1 (January 1996) at 31-34.
+See MSRB Reports, Vol. 16, No. 1 (January 1996) at 31-34.